Should I Have Income Protection Through Super: The Pros and Cons

 Advantages of super income protection

-- Cover is usually cheaper because superannuation funds purchase policies in bulk.
+- Cover is usually cheaper when taking out a group policy through super, because superannuation funds purchase policies in bulk.

-- Minimum impact on your cash flow as premiums gets deducted from your super account balance without you having to make additional contributions.
+- Minimum impact on your current cash flow as premiums get deducted from your super account balance.

-- You might be automatically accepted.
-People with pre-existing conditions or high-risk occupations can generally get some level of income protection via their super fund.
+- You might be automatically accepted with a group policy inside super.
+People with pre-existing conditions or high-risk occupations can potentially get some level of income protection via their super fund.

 - Generally, restricted to indemnity policies.
-Traditional agreed value and guaranteed value income protection policies are no longer available within superannuation.
+Traditional agreed value and guaranteed value income protection policies are no longer available for group policies within superannuation.

 - The benefit amount is usually limited to what you earned 12 months immediately before temporary disability.

-- You might be underinsured, for example, IP in super might be limited to a maximum 2-year benefit period.
+- You might be underinsured, for example, salary continuance in super might be limited to a maximum 2-year benefit period.

-- Policies do not include ‘extra benefits' usually built-into self-owned income protection policies.
+- Policies do not include ‘extra benefits' usually built-into self-owned retail income protection policies.